 Exposure and bonding is a very common and effective procedure that we offer at North Jersey Oral & Maxillofacial Surgery.
 It’s a two-phase treatment that is a collaboration between your oral surgeon and your orthodontist.
 For the first step, your orthodontist places braces on your teeth to make a space in the dental arch for the impacted tooth.
 When this space is ready, your orthodontist will send you to an oral surgeon who will surgically expose the tooth by making an incision in the gum and/or bone that is blocking the tooth.
 After this step, a small orthodontic appliance will be placed on the tooth (a bracket), and a chain will be attached to the tooth using this bracket.
 During the final phase, the orthodontist will use the bracket and chain to guide the impacted canine tooth gently into its proper location over time.

 Drs.
-Friedman and Schulhof perform the highest quality oral surgery services to patients of all ages, including young children and teens, in the comfort and safety of their Teaneck, NJ, practice.
+Friedman, Schulhof, and Montazem perform the highest quality oral surgery services to patients of all ages, including young children and teens, in the comfort and safety of their Teaneck, NJ, practice.
 Our surgeons are expertly trained to treat impacted canine teeth with exposure and bonding procedures successfully.
 If your child requires treatment for impacted canines, a personalized treatment plan will be created that will offer your child the most comfortable experience possible.
 Your child will be in excellent hands with us — we are experts at creating a calm and friendly oral surgery environment for our young patients.
 Please call us to schedule a consultation with your child’s oral surgeon or to ask any questions you may have.
 We are happy to provide all the guidance you need to feel confident about your child’s treatment at our practice.
 Thank you for the opportunity to care for you and your family.